RazorPhaser/angular-tutorial/src/chapters/chapter05-template-forms.md

     import { LoginComponent } from './login/login.component';
     ```

-1. In the routes array, we need to add another array item to be able to route to the LoginComponent.
-Add the following at the end of line 9
+1. In the routes array, we need to add a route to the LoginComponent to the routes const variable.

     ```TypeScript
-    ,
-    { path: 'login', children: [], component: LoginComponent }
+    { path: 'login', children: [], component: LoginComponent },
     ```

 1. Your routes should look like the following

     ```TypeScript
     const routes: Routes = [
-        {
-            path: '',
-            children: []
-        },
-        { path: 'login', children: [], component: LoginComponent }
+        { path: 'login', children: [], component: LoginComponent },
     ];
     ```